Tuning Impala auto-scaling

 The next page provides properties that you can adjust to tune auto-suspend and

 Set the auto-suspend behavior:

 - If you do not want your Virtual Warehouse to auto-suspend, click Disable AutoSuspend.
 If you enable this feature, your Virtual Warehouse does not suspend itself, even if it is idle and no workloads are being processed.

-Adjust the minimum number of nodes or the maximum of nodes as needed:
+Adjust the minimum or maximum number of executor nodes as needed:

 Set the Scale Up Delay and the Scale Down

 Delay to fine-tune when the auto-scaler starts scaling up and the

 number of executor groups to meet workload demand.